VirtoCommerce/vc-docs/platform/developer-guide/docs/Tutorials-and-How-tos/How-tos/deploy-platform-on-azure.md

     ![Deploy to azure](media/sign-in-page.png)

 1. After the database initialization is complete, Virto Commerce offers you to install sample data.
 Select this if required.
-The sample data can be a good starting point to launch a demo storefront and play around with the platform:
+The sample data can be a good starting point to launch a demo Frontend Application and play around with the platform:

     ![Choose sample data type](media/choose-sample-data-type.png)